 One of the biggest complaints about cruising is just the sheer number of people in one place.
 Of course, when you’re on the ship everyone is “stuck” there.
 And while there are some large cruise ships, that’s still a lot of people in one relatively small place.

-Even when you get off the ship, most everyone else will be getting off the ship too.
+Even when you get off the ship, almost everyone else will be getting off the ship too.
 There might even be a couple of other ships in port with you.
 Thus, even on land, it might be difficult to avoid the crowds.

 Plan your activities carefully, though, and you’ll be rewarded.
 When we visited Nassau, there were several cruise ships in port.
 And, yes, right around the port was very crowded.
 We opted to head out to Fort Charlotte, which is a couple of miles away.
 Honestly, once we got a couple of blocks away from the main shopping area we immediately felt the relief from the crowds.

 Even on the ship, you’ll likely be able to find a quiet spot to “hide” if you explore enough.
 Each ship will be different, but every ship we’ve ever been on has had at least one bar that we could generally count on to be quiet with good service.
+That said, we had difficulty finding a “quiet bar” on the Norwegian Breakaway.

 Yes, the pool and the buffet will just about always be crowded.
 You’ll just have to accept that.
 Just don’t be afraid to look around for a quiet spot.
 You’ll likely find it – and a lot of other interesting parts of the ship too!